DELL EMC Glossary

 Network-attached storage (NAS) is an IP-based file-sharing device attached to a local area network.
 NAS serves a mix of clients and servers over and IP network.
 A NAS device uses its own operating system and integrated hardware and software components to meet a variety of file service needs.

-Network-attached storage enables server consolidation by eliminating the need for multiple file servers and storage consolidation through file-level data access and sharing.
+Network-attached storage (NAS storage) enables server consolidation by eliminating the need for multiple file servers and storage consolidation through file-level data access and sharing.
 NAS typically uses multiple protocols to perform filing and storage functions.
 These include TCP/IP for data transfer; SMB (CIFS) and NFS for remote file service; and NFS, SMB and FTP for data sharing.